Frequently Asked Questions for Symposium Submissions

 - Systematics, Evolution, and Biodiversity

-Member Symposia may cover a wide range of topics and subject matter and may be more narrowly focused.
+Member Symposia cover a wide range of topics and subject matter and may be more narrowly focused and feature a variety of topics of interest to members, provided that the proposal is well crafted.
+67% of submissions considered for Member Symposia are accepted.

 What is an Organized Meeting?